Telecom Italia to hire 4,000 people helped by Renzi reforms

-MILAN (Reuters) - Telecom Italia said on Friday it plans to hire 4,000 people, taking advantage of more flexible labor rules introduced by Prime Minister Matteo Renzi’s reforms.
+MILAN, Feb 27 (Reuters) - Telecom Italia said on Friday it plans to hire 4,000 people, taking advantage of more flexible labour rules introduced by Prime Minister Matteo Renzi’s reforms.

 After a meeting with trade unions, the Italian phone group said in a statement it would be hiring in the next three to four years and would provide the skills needed to upgrade its domestic phone networks with new technologies.